alexwlchan/alexwlchan.net/src/_drafts/duplicate-names-in-json.md

 {'colour': 'blue', 'sides': 5}
 ```

-What if I wanted to decode the whole object, or throw an exception if I see non-unique names?
+What if I wanted to decode the whole object, or throw an exception if I see duplicate names?

 This happened to me recently.
-I had a handwritten JSON file, and I'd copy/paste objects to update the data.
+I was editing a JSON file by hand, and I'd copy/paste objects to update the data.
-I also had scripts which would read the file, make modifications, and write back the updated file.
+I also had scripts which could update the file.
 I forgot to update the name on one of the JSON objects, so there were two name/value pairs with the same name.
-When the script ran, it silently erased the first value.
+When I ran the script, it silently erased the first value.

 I was able to recover the deleted value from the Git history, but I wondered how I could prevent this happening again.
 How could I make the script fail, rather than silently delete data?